-Our goal is to help you make an informed choice and make sure the mouse you end up buying can achieve the level of performance you need.
-It's also important to know how precisely you can customize different components of the sensor, so you can fine-tune it exactly as you want.
+Different sensors provide different benefits and levels of performance.
+Our goal is to help you make an informed choice and ensure the mouse you buy can achieve the level of performance you need.
+It's also important to know how precisely you can customize different sensor settings, so you can fine-tune your mouse to work best for you.

-Our Sensor Specifications section consists of five main categories:
+Our Sensor Specifications section provides information in five main categories:

-Testing is straightforward and doesn't require lots of equipment.
-We use a computer, a glass panel, a standard and a modified mouse pad, a few CDs or DVDs, and the tested mouse.
+Testing is straightforward and doesn't require lots of equipment; we use a computer, a glass panel, a standard mouse pad, a few CDs or DVDs, and a custom-built USB analyzer device.
 We also refer to the manufacturer's website, the user guide, and the product's box when needed.

-To identify the sensor’s technology (optical or laser), we look at one of the following: user guide, specs on the box, manufacturer’s website, or any other reliable source.
-We evaluate whether or not the mouse works on glossy surfaces by placing it on a glass panel and observing the behavior of the cursor on the screen.
-If the mouse works like usual, we know it has a laser sensor.
+To identify the sensor’s technology (Optical LED or laser), we look at one of the following: user guide, specs on the box, manufacturer’s website, or any other reliable source.

 To identify the sensor model, we search for reliable information online or look at the user guide or product’s box.
 We usually try to find multiple sources to validate the model if we can't find it on the manufacturer's website.

 We confirm whether or not the tested mouse functions on glass surfaces by testing it on a glass panel.
 A mouse will only receive a "Yes" result if the cursor behaves the same as when it's not used on glass.

 The lift-off distance setting represents the height at which the sensor stops tracking the surface underneath the mouse.
 A higher value means the sensor may detect surface information while you're repositioning your mouse, resulting in unwanted cursor movements.
 Many mice, especially gaming models, allow you to adjust the lift-off distance with customization software.